-Mietophoum Khmer Archive (MKA) is a 501(c)(3) non-profit organization collecting and preserving Cambodian cultural heritage.
-We, formally named Mietophoum Khmer Spirit, founded in Long Beach, California in 1988.
+Mietophoum Khmer Spirit Center (MKSC) is a 501(c)(3) non-profit organization collecting and preserving Cambodian cultural heritage founded in Long Beach, California in 1988.

 Mietophoum pronounces Mie-to-phoum in latin, meaning “motherland” in Khmer language.
 We work to collect, preserve, protect, promote, host and share Cambodian culture and heritage.